jakerella/fuzzy-weather/README.md

     { high: Number, low: Number }  // Dec
 ]
 ```

+(Yes, yes...
+I'd love for this module to get that data from an API service based
+on the lat and lng, but I can't find a free one that provides this information.
+Maybe I'll set up a scraper for that some time in the future.)

 There are a few other options that define when the library will report that it is
 humid, windy, or sunny/cloudy: